• Skip to main content

 Tampa Theatre and Office Building.

 A block west of the Le Meridien on Franklin St is this movie palace from 1926.
-This N.R.O.H.P is now a non-profit organization, hosting first-run and classic films, special events, concerts, and more.
+This N.R.O.H.P. is now a nonprofit organization, hosting first-run and classic films, special events, concerts, and more.
 They also offer tours.

 St. Andrew’s Episcopal Church.

 Dating from 1904, this Mediterranean Revival-style building is also on the N.R.O.H.P.
 One block south and east of Sacred Heart, the church also owns the building to the north.
-Beginning as the Western Union building in 1929, it has some interesting Art Deco detail.
+Beginning as the Western Union building in 1929, it has some interesting Art Deco details.

 Masonic Temple No. 25.